 The components of our executive compensation program through fiscal 2019 for named executive officers other than our Chief Executive Officer and Chief Financial Officer, as well as our then Chief Commercial Officer in 2018, have consisted primarily of base salaries and incentive cash bonuses, equity awards and broad-based benefits programs.
-We combine short-term compensation components, namely base salaries and variable cash incentives with long-term equity incentive compensation components to provide an overall compensation structure that is designed to financially reward executives for creating additional value for our stockholders, attract and retain key executives and provide incentive for the achievement of short-term and long-term copporate objectives.
+We combine short-term compensation components, namely base salaries and variable cash incentives with long-term equity incentive compensation components to provide an overall compensation structure that is designed to financially reward executives for creating additional value for our stockholders, attract and retain key executives and provide incentive for the achievement of short-term and long-term corporate objectives.
 The Compensation Committee and the Board of Directors believe these elements are appropriate components of executive compensation and are consistent in the technology and life sciences industries.

 In 2013, our Chief Executive Officer and Chief Financial Officer proposed, and the Board of Directors approved, a pay program that eliminated base salaries and incentive cash compensation for the Chief Executive Officer and Chief Financial Officer to help the company manage the cash expenses.
-In evaluating the compensation flexibility afforded by these executives, the Compensation Committee, in consultation with the independent compensation consultant developed a program that was comprised of equity awards and the opportunity to participate in standard employee benefits based on delivering a market-base compensation program, aligned with the long-term value created for our stockholders.
+In evaluating the compensation flexibility afforded by these executives, the Compensation Committee, in consultation with the independent compensation consultant developed a program that was comprised of equity awards and the opportunity to participate in standard employee benefits based on delivering a market-based compensation program, aligned with the long-term value created for our stockholders.
 The structures negotiated and proposed by the Compensation Committee were first implemented in 2013 as a one-year policy.
 The same arrangements related to cash compensation continued since then through 2018.
-Given the numerous years during which Dr. Hunkapiller and Ms. Barnes agreed to forgo cash compensation, and given significant changes anticipated in connection with the hen pending merger with Illumina, as previously disclosed, the Board decided to revisit the compensation for our Chief Executive Officer and Chief Financial Officer under our 2019 executive compensation program.
+Given the numerous years during which Dr. Hunkapiller and Ms. Barnes agreed to forgo cash compensation, and given significant changes anticipated in connection with the then pending merger with Illumina, as previously disclosed, the Board decided to revisit the compensation arrangements for these executive officers.
+As discussed further below, the Board reinstated base salary and cash incentive opportunities as additional key elements of compensation for our Chief Executive Officer and Chief Financial Officer under our 2019 executive compensation program.